codership/documentation/galeracluster/source/glbparameters.rst

 ----------------------------
 .. _`glb-config-parameters`:

-When Galera Load Balancer starts as a system service, it reads the ``glbd.cnf`` configuration file for default parameters you want to use.
+When Galera Load Balancer starts as a system service, it reads the ``glbd.cfg`` configuration file for default parameters you want to use.
 Only the :ref:`LISTEN_ADDR <glb-listen_addr>` parameter is mandatory.

 +------------------------+------------------------+
 | Parameter              | Default Configuration  |